Ask HN: What books fundamentally changed the way you think about the world?

 Whilst on subject, I'll also recommend Husain Haddawy's translation of Arabian Nights, which is uproariously funny and also contains a lot of wisdom, and "The E-Myth Revisited" by Michael Gerber, which I consider the Bible of small business.
 I buy a copy of E-Myth and make anyone I'm going to partner with read it before I'll do business with them.

 Edit: Wow, that's quite a few upvotes pretty quickly.
 If you pick a copy of one of these and enjoy it, feel free to shoot me an email if you want to chat about it.
 These books have been huge for my life, and not enough people read, so I don't get to talk books as much as I'd like.
 Also, people with similar tastes feel free to make recommendations either commenting here or by email.
 Lurkers too!
-I'm always looking for great books.lionhearted, almost 11 years ago
+I'm always looking for great books.lionhearted, about 11 years ago

 Good Books Don't Have to Be Hard